 Due to the anticipated future growth in the area, The City of Calgary is re-examining the Bowfort Road/Trans Canada Highway Interchange.

 The City hosted a Bowfort Road Area Business update session in May 2014.
-The area businesses were shown the new concept plan which incorporated previous stakeholder input.
-In 2007, stakeholders asked for the plan to address concerns such as too many traffic lights, the need to minimize construction impacts and consideration of connections to the West Ring Road and Stoney Trail.
+The area businesses were shown the new concept plan which incorporated previous community members input.
+In 2007, interested parties asked for the plan to address concerns such as too many traffic lights, the need to minimize construction impacts and consideration of connections to the West Ring Road and Stoney Trail.

 Approximately 22 area business representatives attended the May 2014 session and, after comparing the 2007 plan with the new 2014 plan, asked The City to consider visibility of Bowfort Road businesses, traffic flow, business access and the need for roundabout education.

 The project team also met with Community Associations and had one-on-one meetings with local area businesses.
 The following is the presentation material used at the engagement sessions:

 - May 28, 2014 Powerpoint presentation to area businesses

 - 2014 Interchange plan